-Extension Course Extension study is available in a number of subjects.
-Extension courses are 1 unit courses which build on the content of the 2 unit course.
-Extension courses require students to work beyond the standard of the 2 unit course and are available in English and
+Extension Course Extension courses are 1 unit courses which build on the content of the pre-requisite 2 unit course.
+Extension courses require students to work beyond the standard of the 2 unit course.
+NESA offer extension courses in English,

-Mathematics.
+Mathematics, History and Science.

 English and Mathematics Extension courses are available in Year 11 and Year 12.
 Students must study the Year 11 extension course in these subjects before proceeding to the two HSC extension courses (Extension 1 and Extension 2).
-The Extension 2 course requires students to work beyond the standard of the Extension 1 course.
+The Extension 2 course requires students to work beyond the standard of the Extension offered and examined in Year 12 only.

+1 course.

-HSC extension courses in subjects other than English and Mathematics may be offered and examined in Year 12 only.
+HSC extension courses in subjects other than English and Mathematics may be